 ITEM 13.
-2019 Integrated Annual Corporate Governance Report This was deleted pursuant to SEC Memorandum Circular No. 5 Series of 2013 a) Exhibits - See accompanying Index to Exhibits The following exhibit is filed as a separate section of this report.
-Subsidiaries of the Registrant The other exhibits as indicated in the index to exhibits are either not applicable to the Company or requires no answer.
+Integrated Annual Corporate Governance Report

+This was deleted pursuant to SEC Memorandum Circular No. 5 Series of 2013 a) Exhibits - See accompanying Index to Exhibits b) Reports on SEC Form 17-C

 ITEM 14.
 Exhibits and Reports on SEC 17-C